Jarrio/haxe-react-native-firebase/README.md

 # haxe-react-native-firebase
 Externs for react-native firebase

-This has worked amazingly for me, but I have not tested it on recent versions of rn-firebase.
-The last known version I tested it on was "3.1.0".
+This has worked amazingly for me, and works in any npm project.
+Just follow the web installation over the mobile setup

 Known to be working:
 - Google Authentication (I used the react-native google sign-in package to create the button)
 - Real time database
+- Firestore

 Can't remember if working:
 - Messaging